maikLangel0/cs2excel/README.md

-NOTE: DOES NOT WORK ANYMORE, THATS WHY ITS PUBLIC.
+NOTE: DOES NOT WORK ANYMORE.

 This was made to be ethical, in the sense that overloading or sending a ton of requests at the same time was not possible out of respect to the website used.
 This was not distributed nor used en masse.